vinsidious/gac/docs/TROUBLESHOOTING.md

 ## Still Stuck?

 - Search existing issues or open a new one on the [GitHub repository](https://github.com/criteria-dev/gac)
-- Include details about your OS, Python version, GAC version, provider, and error output
+- Include details about your OS, Python version, gac version, provider, and error output
 - The more detail you provide, the faster your issue can be resolved

 ## Where to Get Further Help